PLSysSec/sys/README.md

 src/Static/Check.hs via setNumCapabilities N.

+# Getting Bitcode (LLVM)

+You can use wllvm or gllvm to get Bitcode and Assembly Language Format Files (*.ll)

 ## Example

 To find the uninitialized memory access bug that our tool found in Firefox's Prio library: